 Monnica Williams, Ph.D.

-Dr. Williams has presented at many scientific conferences and is a much sought after speaker.
-She has published over 100 peer-reviewed articles and book chapters focused on anxiety disorders and cultural differences.
-She has been the principal investigator on several grant-funded research projects, and has served as a peer reviewer for over 20 different journals.
+Dr. Williams has presented at many scientific conferences and is a much sought after speaker and legal consultant.
+She has published over 250 peer-reviewed articles and book chapters focused on anxiety disorders and cultural differences.
+She has been the principal investigator on several grant-funded research projects, and has served as a peer reviewer for over 30 different journals.
+She also co-developed North America’s first Master’s degree program for Psychedelics and Consciousness Studies at the University of Ottawa.

 Dr. Williams is a licensed psychologist in the United States and Canada.
-She is the Clinical Director of the Behavioral Wellness Counseling Center, which has offices in Tolland, Connecticut.
+She is the Clinical Director of the Behavioral Wellness Clinic, which has offices in Connecticut and Ottawa.
 She treats adults with anxiety disorders and provides clinical instruction to trainees.
 In the community, she conducts trainings and lecture for medical residents, local organizations, and treatment providers.
-She was president-elect of the Delaware Valley Association of Black Psychologists, co-founded the International OCD Foundation Diversity Advisory Board, and serves on the board of directors for the Chacruna Institute.
+She is a member of the College of the Royal Society of Canada (RSC), a Association of Behavioral and Cognitive Therapies (ABCT) Fellow, a member of the Scientific and Clinical Advisory Board, International OCD Foundation (IOCDF), and has served on the board of directors for the Chacruna Institute.

-Contact Dr. Williams directly at [email protected] if you would like to consult with her.
+Contact Dr. Williams directly at www.monnicawilliams.com if you would like to consult with her.

 View Curriculum Vitae